SoySauceLab/CollectionKit/README.md

 ### CollectionView

 `CollectionView` is CollectionKit's alternative to `UICollectionView`.
-You give it a `CollectionProvider` object that tells `CollectionView` how to display & handle a collection.
+You give it a `Provider` object that tells `CollectionView` how to display & handle a collection.

-Provider is easy to construct and composable as well.
-You can combine multiple providers together and easily create sections within a single `CollectionView`.
+Providers are easy to construct and composable as well.
+You can combine multiple providers together and create sections within a single `CollectionView`.
 Each provider can also have its own layout and presenter.

 ### Layout System

-CollectionKit implements its own powerful layout system.
+CollectionKit has its powerful layout system.
 Each provider can have its own layout.
 You can also specify a layout when combining multiple providers together.
-CollectionKit provides some of the common layouts out of the box, but you can also create your own layout.
+CollectionKit also provides some of the common layouts out of the box, but you can also create your own layout.

 * **FlowLayout** - better `UICollectionFlowLayout` - supports `alignItems`, `justifyContent`, & `alignContent`
 * **WaterfallLayout** - a pinterest like waterfall layout